lerayneely/Summer2022_FermilabProjects/jzennamo/README.md

 This will then loop through the output file we created and make a very condensed file that we can use to make plots!

+* MakingPlotsFromAnalysisFile *

+At this point we should be ready to make plots!

+In this directory there is a fairly simple file `plot.C` inside there is documentation.

+to run you just need to do the following:
+>root plot.C

+and you'll have a plot!